Last Updated -

 About

-Alibaba Group Holding Limited was founded in 1999 by Jack Ma and is headquartered in Hangzhou, China.
-The company built its scale through digital commerce and now runs a broad consumer and enterprise ecosystem, including Taobao, Tmall, 1688, Alibaba.com, AliExpress, Lazada, Trendyol, and Daraz, alongside Alibaba Cloud.
+Alibaba Group Holding Limited was founded in 1999 by Jack Ma and is based in Hangzhou, China.
+The company grew from an online wholesale marketplace into one of China’s largest digital commerce and technology platforms.
+Its ecosystem spans Taobao, Tmall, 1688, Alibaba.com, AliExpress, Lazada, Trendyol, Daraz, Cainiao, Amap, Fliggy, and Alibaba Cloud.
+Alibaba’s stated mission is “to make it easy to do business anywhere,” and its current strategy is centered on consumption, AI, and cloud infrastructure.

 Alibaba